vitessio/website/content/en/docs/24.0/reference/programs/vtclient/_index.md

       --qps int                                                     queries per second to throttle each thread at.
       --security-policy string                                      the name of a registered security policy to use for controlling access to URLs - empty means allow all for anyone (built-in policies: deny-all, read-only)
-      --server string                                               vtgate server to connect to --stderrthreshold severityFlag                                logs at or above this threshold go to stderr (default 1) --streaming                                                   use a streaming query
+      --server string                                               vtgate server to connect to --streaming                                                   use a streaming query
       --target string                                               keyspace:shard@tablet_type
-      --timeout duration                                            timeout for queries (default 30s) --tracer string                                               tracing service to use (default "noop") --tracing-enable-logging                                      whether to enable logging in the tracing service --tracing-sampling-rate float                                 sampling rate for the probabilistic jaeger sampler (default 0.1)
+      --timeout duration                                            timeout for queries (default 30s) --tracer string                                               tracing service to use (default "noop") --tracing-enable-logging                                      whether to enable logging in the tracing service --tracing-sampling-rate float                                 sampling parameter for traces; for jaeger this is passed as the sampler parameter (see --tracing-sampling-type), for opentelemetry/datadog it is a probability between 0.0 and 1.0 (default 0.1)
       --tracing-sampling-type string                                sampling strategy to use for jaeger. possible values are 'const', 'probabilistic', 'rateLimiting', or 'remote' (default "const")
       --use-random-sequence                                         use random sequence for generating [min-sequence-id, max-sequence-id)
-      --v Level                                                     log level for V logs -v, --version                                                     print binary version
+  -v, --version                                                     print binary version
-      --vmodule vModuleFlag                                         comma-separated list of pattern=N settings for file-filtered logging
       --vtgate-grpc-ca string                                       the server ca to use to validate servers when connecting --vtgate-grpc-cert string                                     the cert to use to connect --vtgate-grpc-crl string                                      the server crl to use to validate server certificates when connecting